janjiralakirankumar/Azure-Labs/README.md

+## Walkthrough―create an Azure account.

+Creating an Azure account involves the following steps:

+1. **Visit Azure Sign-up Page:** Go to [https://azure.com](https://azure.com) and click "Start free" or "Sign up."

+2. **Sign In/Create Microsoft Account:** Sign in with your existing Microsoft account or create a new one.

+3. **Fill Personal Info:** Provide your name, country, and birthdate.

+4. **Verification:** Verify your identity using a code sent to your email or phone.

+5. **Choose Account Type:** Select "Individual" or "Business."

+6. **Provide Payment Info:** Add your credit card or bank account info for billing verification.

+7. **Verify Identity:** Verify your identity again if prompted.

+8. **Agree to Terms:** Read and accept the Azure terms of service.

+9. **Set Up Account:** Create a unique Azure account name.

+10. **Choose Region:** Select an Azure region for your services.

+11. **Customize Experience (Optional):** Tailor your Azure experience.

+12. **Review and Confirm:** Double-check your information.

+13. **Start Using Azure:** Your account is created, and you can start using Azure services.
+Be aware of potential usage costs.

+---
+# Azure Labs

+---

 ## Lab-01: Step-by-Step Guide for Creating a Linux Virtual Machine and Deploying Nginx Using Azure:

 ### Creating a Virtual Machine in Azure for Linux: